weaviate/kafka-connect-weaviate/README.md

 * Support Bring Your Own Vector if the embedding is generated outside of Weaviate
 * Support multiple tasks for higher throughput
 * Support at-least-once semantic
+* Can be deployed on Confluent Cloud as a Custom Connector
 * Tested with both Weaviate Cloud and self-managed Weaviate instance
+* Tested with both Confluent Platform 7.8 and Confluent Cloud

 ## Limitations